-- You can reproduce the analyses in Chapter 2. - If you have a task similar to one of the examples, you should be able to do what you need to do by mimicking what is done here.
+- You can reproduce the analyses in Chapter 2. - If you have a task similar to one of the examples, you should be able to do what you need to do by mimicking what is done here-possibly by modifying the script for the task.

 The analyses are somewhat simplified-they ignore such things as dividends, stock splits and other corporate actions.
-The analyses also depend on some custom functions that can be found in file pprobe\functions01.R.
+The analyses also depend on some custom functions that can be found in file pprobe_functions01.R.

 A set of adjusted closing prices on a non-random selection of large US stocks was retrieved from the internet.
-The set of commands for creating the data is given in file pprobe\R\data01.txt.
+The set of commands for creating the data is given in file pprobe_R_dataO1.txt.